taslater/blog/README.md

-# blog
+# Another Blog

-writing about code and data
+Writing about code and data, WIP.